-Educational opportunities offered through the Aquatic Animal Health (AAH) Program are geared toward graduate and professional training (veterinary students and continuing education for DVMs and others) with limited undergraduate access through our distance learning courses.
+Educational opportunities offered through the Aquatic Animal Health (AAH) Program are geared towards graduate and professional training (veterinary students and continuing education for DVMs and others) with limited undergraduate access through our distance learning courses.
 Undergraduate students should be upper-level (in their last two years) but do not have to be marine biology or animal science majors on a pre-veterinary medicine track.

-A curriculum in Aquatic Animal Health has been designed for veterinary students and is available through our certificate program.
+A curriculum in Aquatic Animal Medicine has been designed for veterinary students and is available through our certificate program.
 Advanced post-DVM training is offered through our highly competitive internship (1 per year) and residency (1 per 3 years) training programs in addition to the CE provided through our online courses.

 Additionally, the AAH Program also sponsors a seminar series during the fall and spring semesters which are open to the public.
 More information on these seminars as well as other upcoming activities (such as conferences and workshops relating to aquatic animal health) can be found on our Events page.